theunissenlab/gdrive_python/README.md

 pip install .
 ```

-#### First time setup
+### One time credential setup

 Run the following script and follow the instructions.
 Optionally, specify a CREDENTIALS_DIR where gdrive-access will put credential files (defaults to current working directory).
+It will create files `settings.yaml` and `credentials.json` in that directory.
+You will create a file in it called `client_secrets.json` during the setup process.

 ```bash
 python -m gdrive_access.setup_credentials --dir CREDENTIALS_DIR